Nepal

 The housing need in Nepal

-The marginalized ethnic groups in Provinces 1 and 2 in the East and Province 7 in the West live in huts with walls of untreated bamboo thatch plastered with mud and cow dung.
+Nepal is among the least developed countries in the world, with a quarter of its population living below the international poverty line.
+In the rural and peri-urban areas where Habitat for Humanity Nepal works, most families live on insecure day wages as farm or construction laborers.
+The marginalized ethnic groups in Koshi Province and Madhesh Province in the east and Far-western Province in the west live in huts with walls of untreated bamboo or wood plastered with mud and cow dung.
 The roofing is typically made of mud tiles, hay, or plastic sheets.
-During the monsoon season, mud floors would become damp or moldy, affecting families’ health and the huts’ lifespan.
-Rats, snakes and insects that get in also endanger safety and health.
-A national census in 2011 showed half of the houses in Nepal were not durable or did not meet technical standards for safe housing.
+During the monsoon season, mud floors become damp or moldy, affecting families’ health, children’s education, and the huts’ life span.
+Rats, snakes, and insects that get in also endanger their safety and health.
+The national census in 2021 showed that about 45% of the 6.6 million families in Nepal are living in inadequate and substandard houses not meeting technical standards.

 How Habitat addresses the need in Nepal